 Protect your reputation and customers from bad actors by creating a consistent online presence.
-Kinsta’s WordPress hosting is the perfect choice for those who want to focus on creating great content while we take care of the technical aspects.
+Kinsta’s application hosting, database hosting, and managed WordPress hosting are the perfect choice for those who want to focus on creating great content while we take care of the technical aspects.

 Seamlessly update your Facebook Page when you publish a new blog post to keep your customers informed.
 Check out our plans for more information.

 - Easy setup and management in the MyKinsta dashboard

 - The best Google Cloud Platform hardware and network, powered by Kubernetes for maximum scalability

 - An enterprise-level Cloudflare integration for speed and security